 Day 4: Machu Picchu

 Machu Picchu day!
-Ready to see the seventh modern wonder of the world?
+Ready to see the 7th modern wonder of the world?

 The 5am wake up was draining but worth it.
 We were up and out for 06:45 but back at the hostel by 7am as Craig forgot our passports.
 No passports, no entry to Machu Picchu!
 After the blip, we met the rest of the group and Sibi took us to the perfect photo opportunity spot.

-It is difficult to comprehend that people made this city with their hands in 15th century.
+It is difficult to comprehend that people made this city with their hands in the 15th century.
 The architecture and craftsmanship of the houses, terraces and temples are neat yet striking.
-The Inca peoples’ ingenuity and relationship with nature served them well.
-It’s sad to see that conflict (invading conquistadors) drove them out and disease killed the skill off.
-You can see why Incas are proud of their heritage.
+The Inca peoples ingenuity and relationship with nature served them well.
+It’s sad to see that conflict (invading conquistadors) drove them out and disease killed the skill off and it’s easy to understand why the Incas are proud of their heritage.
 Sibi’s three-hour tour of the city was extensive (the trip to Cusco’s Planetarium had given us a sound base knowledge of the Inca culture, recommended), afterwards we had free time to explore and then make our own way back to Machu Picchu Pueblo for 2pm.

-It really wasn’t our day, the llama wouldn’t get a selfie with us (Steph’s was a banger), Craig smashed his iPhone screen, I lost my ticket (the nice office employees printed me another) and the bus back to town was going to cost us 80 soles / £17 each.
-So we decided to take advantage of our misfortune and one hour of sunshine to trek the path back to Machu Picchu Pueblo.
-The descent (stairs) took 35 mins then the ascent (seriously, another hill?!)
+It really wasn’t our day, the llama wouldn’t get a selfie with us (Steph’s picture was a banger), Craig smashed his iPhone screen, I lost my ticket (the nice office employees printed me another) and the bus back to town was going to cost us 80 soles / £17 each.
+So we decided to take advantage of our misfortune and the one hour of sunshine to trek the path back to Machu Picchu Pueblo.
+The stairs took 35 mins then the ascent (seriously, another hill?!)
 25 mins.
-After a pizza (20 soles / £4.36 each) and a glance at the market tat, it was time for the train back to Ollantaytambo where Sibi and the Alpaca van collected us and dropped us off in Cusco (near but not at our hostel).
+After a pizza (20 soles / £4 each) and a glance at the market, it was time for the train back to Ollantaytambo where Sibi and the Alpaca van collected us and dropped us back off where it all began in Cusco (near but not at our hostel).